Make it a September to remember! How parents can fit ‘me time’ into a busy schedule

 A lot of parents across the world are currently grappling with doing far too much.
-Parenting involves shopping for endless lists, desperately trying to schedule ballet classes and football practice for the kids, as well as balancing the packed lunches and the evening dinner.
+Parenting involves shopping for endless lists, desperately trying to schedule ballet classes and football practice for the kids, as well as balancing the packed lunches and the evening meal.
 However, there is a way to make it all more bearable: Consider factoring in ‘me time’ to each day over the next few weeks.

 Once you decide to set aside ten minutes for yourself in the morning and perhaps twenty minutes last thing at night to read in the bath, pamper yourself or simply catch up on your favourite TV show, you’ll notice you’re better able to cope with the daily grind, says life coach Lucretia Hill.

 “Taking time for yourself is something that most parents feel is not a priority when in fact it should be at the top of the to-do lists,” Lucretia tells Lumity.
 “It’s not being selfish, it’s self-care.”

 And, it doesn’t have to cut into that back-to-school shopping budget either: “What’s key here is stress management and creating pockets of time in your day which are about you and you alone and feeling happy,” explains Lucretia.

 “Stress makes life unbearable and unfortunately, shopping for school supplies and going back to the daily grind of doing the school run can be stressful.”

 It doesn’t have to be expensive focusing on self-care: “You don’t have to spend lots of money,” Lucretia insists.

 “You can have a lovely, long luxurious bubble bath with scented candles before you go to bed, or in the morning set aside ten minutes to do a face mask and apply a gorgeous smelling facial oil, or make a point of doing your nails once a week.